 J-U-L-I-E-T-T-E G-O-R-D-O-N L-O-W SHE GREW-UP SICKLY RIGHT EAR DETERIORATE.
-LATER HER WEDDING R-I-C-E WENT-IN LEFT EAR DOCTOR TRY TAKE-OUT OOPS PUNCTURE EAR NOW DEAF BOTH EARS.
+LATER HER WEDDING R-I-C-E WENT-IN-THE-EAR LEFT EAR DOCTOR TRY EXTRACT OOPS PUNCTURE EAR NOW DEAF BOTH EARS.
 FUTURE AGE 51 SHE FOUNDED GIRL SCOUTS WHY?
 WANT GIRLS SAME BOYS.

 Helen Keller was a famous deaf-blind woman.
 She was an author, lecturer, and activist.

 H-E-L-E-N K-E-L-L-E-R H-K HERSELF FAMOUS DEAF-BLIND WOMAN.
-SHE AUTHOR LECTURER POLITICS INVOLVED-INVOLVED-INVOLVED.
+SHE AUTHOR TWO OF THREE LECTURER THREE OF THREE ACTIVIST.

 Matt Hamill is a Deaf wrestler.
 He won three NCAA National Championships, a silver and gold medal in the Deaflympics, and there is a movie about his life called “The Hammer.”

 M-A-T-T H-A-M-I-L-L HIMSELF DEAF WRESTLER.
-HE EXTENSIVE-LIST ACCOMPLISHMENTS 1 THREE N-C-A-A NATIONAL CHAMPIONSHIPS, 2 HE WON 1 SILVER MEDAL 1 GOLD MEDAL DEAFLYMPICS, 3 HAVE MOVIE ABOUT HIS LIFE QUOTE “T-H-E H-A-M-M-E-R”.
+HE LIST ACCOMPLISHMENTS ONE-OF-THREE THREE N-C-A-A NATIONAL CHAMPIONSHIPS, TWO-OF-THREE HE WON 1 SILVER MEDAL 1 GOLD MEDAL DEAFLYMPICS, THREE-OF-THREE HAVE MOVIE ABOUT HIS LIFE QUOTE “T-H-E H-A-M-M-E-R”.

 Ludwig van Beethoven was a famous composer from Germany who became deaf.
 He was still able to create and play music.

-L-U-D-W-I-G V-A-N B-E-E-T-H-O-V-E-N HIMSELF FAMOUS WRITE MUSIC PERSON FROM GERMANY HIS HEARING DETERIORATED.
+L-U-D-W-I-G V-A-N B-E-E-T-H-O-V-E-N HIMSELF FAMOUS COMPOSER FROM GERMANY HIS HEARING DETERIORATED.
 DIDN’T-MATTER HE STILL EXPERT CREATE MUSIC PLAY-PIANO.